Costa Teguise is one of the 3 big resorts in Lanzarote, along with Puerto del Carmen and Playa Blanca.

 Jameos del Agua

-Jameos del Agua is a unique places in Lanzarote, where you can understand more about the vision that Cesar Manrique had in terms of bringing together nature and mankind.
+Jameos del Agua is a unique place in Lanzarote, where you can understand more about the vision that Cesar Manrique had in terms of bringing together nature and mankind.

 Besides visiting during the daytime, you can also make an evening out of it and buy a ticket for a concert and dinner, in one of the most spectacular concert halls you'll get to see.